 (c) Create your email address (ex: email@example.com) , no need to buy any extra services, one email address comes for free with domain and hosting.
-You can always forward incoming emails to your gmail account if needed.
+You can always “forward” incoming emails to your gmail account if needed.
 More email addresses will cost you extra.
-Means, $0 per month for an email account.
+For now lets assume that forwarding email address is sufficient, so $0 per month for an email account.

 (d) Create 2 FTP accounts.

 One for yourself and another for your “Website Developer“.
 This will be used to upload web pages to your website.

 If you have any questions, call Godaddy’s helpline, preferably during off business hours else the wait time can be longer.
 We have seen very early mornings or late evenings are a good time to call them.
 Call as many times as needed, they are pretty nice about it.
 Never share your Godaddy username and password with anyone else.